 The Normal School, as it was known, came about because of the chronic need in an expanding United States for professional-quality teachers of grammar and secondary school students.
 While young people of the upper social strata of the time could receive quality educations at private academies and universities, students who came from the middle and working classes and who attended free public schools received little or no education.
 Poorly trained teachers, incapable of properly educating students, could not teach the principles that would produce knowledgeable and valuable citizens in the young Republic.
 Throughout the 1820s and 1830s, campaigns for normal schools to train teachers became more and more part of the political dialogue.
 Frequently cited in the argument for these schools were examples of established, successful normal schools in Europe.

 Finally, in 1837 the Massachusetts Legislature passed a bill that established the State Board of Education.
 The Board’s first Secretary was Horace Mann, the most enthusiastic advocate for establishing the normal schools.
 Edmund Dwight, a wealthy philanthropist from Boston, gave the fledgling schools ten thousand dollars, matched by the Legislature, for equipment and instructional expenses.
-In 1838, three normal schools were legally established in Massachusetts on a three-year experimental basis, and in 1839 the first of these opened in Lexington.
-While the other two normal schools that opened later in 1839 and 1840 – Barre (now Westfield State College) and Bridgewater (Bridgewater State College) – accepted male and female students, the Normal School at Lexington set another precedent by being the first public women-only teachers college.
+In 1838, three normal schools were legally established in Massachusetts on a three-year experimental basis, and in 1839 the first of these opened in Lexington (now FSU).
+While the other two normal schools that opened later in 1839 and 1840 – Barre (now Westfield State University) and Bridgewater (Bridgewater State University) – accepted male and female students, the Normal School at Lexington set another precedent by being the first public women-only teachers college.

-In 1843, Mary E. Miles became the first African-American student to graduate from the Normal School at Lexington.
+In 1843, Mary Elizabeth Miles became the first African-American student to graduate from the Normal School at Lexington.
 She was also the first African-American graduate of any public teachers college in America.
-As Mary Miles Bibb, she would eventually teach and become a leader in the abolition movement while living in Ontario.
+After marrying escaped slave and Henry Bibb she worked closely with her husband Mary Miles Bibb, she would begin teaching and become a leader in the abolition movement while living in Ontario.
 By 1845, despite some opposition and financial struggles, all three of the Normal Schools had survived and flourished.

 The Massachusetts Legislature designated them as State Normal Schools, ensuring their future.
 What had begun as an experiment had become a great success.
 Twice the Normal School outgrew its facilities, moving first to West Newton in 1844 and finally in 1853 to its permanent location in Framingham.
 A suitable location of five and three-quarter acres on scenic Bare Hill in Framingham Centre was offered by the Town.
 With appropriations from Framingham, the Boston and Albany Railroad, and the Massachusetts Legislature, a new school building designed by local architect Alexander Esty was constructed.